S Corp vs Inc: Everything You Need to Know

 - S corporations cannot deduct these expenses, and they are taxable to shareholders who own more than 2 percent of the stock.

 If you need help understanding the differences between S corp vs. Inc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.